 - Sonos Sub

 Battery-powered, Bluetooth-enabled speakers meant to travel with you wherever you go:

-- Sonos Amp, which works similarly, but lets you use a non-amplified set of speakers
+- Sonos Amp, which works similarly, but lets you connect up to four non-amplified speakers

-Finally, Sonos makes a series of accessories like wall mounts, plus it has partnered with Sonance to sell three kinds of non-amplified speakers for use with the Amp: A ceiling speaker, an in-wall speaker, and a weather-proof outdoor speaker.
+Finally, Sonos makes a series of accessories like wall mounts, floor stands, and cables, plus it has partnered with Sonance to sell three kinds of “architectural” non-amplified speakers for use with the Sonos Amp: A ceiling speaker, an in-wall speaker, and a weather-proof outdoor speaker.

 Does Sonos make smart speakers that work with Alexa, Google Assistant, and Siri?

-Once enabled, you can do pretty much anything with these AIs that you can do on other smart speakers, like asking for the weather, controlling smart home devices, and more.
+Once enabled, you can do pretty much anything with these AIs that you can do on other smart speakers that offer these assistants, like asking for the weather, controlling smart home devices, and more.
 But one of the best features is being able to use these AIs to play music on any Sonos product in your home, whether or not that product is itself a voice-capable speaker.
 More on that in a moment.

 Does Sonos make portable speakers?